-Block Lottos is a blockchain lottery platform that hosts provably fair lotteries powered by smart contracts.
-Our first lottery is the Magic Fortune Ledger, running on the Polygon network.
-You pick 6 numbers, pay 10 POL per ticket, and if your numbers match the weekly draw, you win the entire jackpot.
+Block Lottos is a blockchain-powered lottery platform with multiple lottery games.
+You pick 6 numbers, buy a ticket for your chosen game, and if your numbers match the weekly draw, you win the jackpot.
 It's transparent, fair, and fully on-chain.

 3. Pick 6 numbers between 1 and 49 (or use Quick Pick).

-4. Click "Buy Ticket" and confirm the 10 POL transaction.
+4. Click "Buy Ticket" and confirm your entry.

-Each ticket costs 10 POL (plus a small gas fee for the Polygon transaction).
+Ticket prices depend on the lottery game you choose.
 You can buy as many tickets as you want for each draw.

 You don't need to do anything!
 If your numbers match the winning draw, your prize is automatically sent to your wallet by the smart contract.
-No claiming process, no waiting — the POL lands in your wallet as soon as the draw is completed.
+No claiming process, no waiting, the prize is paid to your wallet as soon as the draw is completed.

 80% of every ticket goes directly into the jackpot pool.